AlishanKably/Project-04/README.md

 * Fly.io
 * Bit.io

+## Planning

 ## Build

 ### Backend

 An MVC approach was used on this project where models were firstly created to describe the different components of the app.
-Along with this, controllers were created to describe the methods for retrieving information via SQL from the postgresql database with the use of serializers to allow python to communicate with the database.
+Along with this, controllers were created to describe the methods for retrieving information via SQL from the postgreSQL database with the use of serializers to allow Python to communicate with the database.
 These serializers are described within the schemas for each of the models.

 On this project, I used the Flask library which allowed me to incorporate flask-SQLAlchemy and marshmallow.
-Postgresql was used as a means to store the apps required data as tables of rows and columns within a relational SQL database, with relatioinships between the models.
-To test this on our local server, Tableplus was used.
+PostgreSQL was used as a means to store the apps required data as tables of rows and columns within a relational SQL database, with relationships between the models.
+To test this on our local server, TablePlus was used.
 Object relational mapping (ORM) must be considered meaning I must convert between Python objects and database tables.

 Considerations had to be made on the type of relationship between each of the models.
 To plan this, an ERD (Entity Relationship Diagram) was mapped out to visualise the concepts.